floydhub/floyd-docs/docs/faqs/billing.md

 Some common causes are:

-- **Credit and Debit cards only**: We currently accept only Visa, Mastercard and AmEx credit and debit cards.
-We do not accept prepaid cards.
-Please ensure you are using a valid credit or debit card.
 - **Balance**: We issue a small $0-1 transaction on your card as a pending authorization request between our billing system and the bank that issued your credit or debit card.
 If this authorization fails, you won't be able to add your card.
 Please ensure you have enough balance and are using a valid card. *Note*: This is an authorization request only, not an actual charge.
 - **Fraud Detection**: We use Stripe for managing all our payments.
 They have their own fraud detection algorithm which can decline some cards.
 Please try a different payment method.
 - **International Cards**: We are a US based company.
 If you are outside the US please ensure your card has international transactions enabled.

 If you are still unable to add your payment, please contact us directly at [support@floydhub.com](mailto:support@floydhub.com).

 ## Billing Questions

 ### What am I billed for?

 Your usage includes compute (CPU / GPU) usage and storage consumption.

 - **Compute**: You will be billed exactly for the duration that your job runs, rounded off to the nearest second.

     Note that you are only charged for compute when your job is in the *Running* state.
 You will *not* be charged when your job is in any other state, including *Queued* and *Shutdown*.

 - **Storage**: You will also be charged for the storage you consume, rounded off to the nearest kB.

     Storage is consumed by the datasets that you upload, your code and the data that your jobs output.